Book of Origins

 For this series I will be using a resource book by Henry Morris entitled The Genesis Record (Baker Books, 2009).
-This class will not do a line by line study of the book of Genesis' 50 chapters but rather will try to select important sections of the book to discuss and analyze.
-We will cover the entire book and hopefully review the major ideas and teachings.
+This book will not be a line-by-line study of Genesis' 50 chapters but rather a selection of important sections of the book to discuss and analyze.
+I will, however, cover the entire book and attempt to review its major ideas and teachings.

-- Build your faith in this book as an inspired work of God.
+- Build faith in the book of Genesis as an inspired work of God.

 - Answer some of the commonly asked questions about Genesis.

 - Understand the importance and purpose of this book as part of the Bible.